'Son Of Saul' Brings Viewers To The Heart Of The Nazi Death Machine At Auschwitz

 ROHRIG: Numerically, I mean, this is the largest Jewish community on the map between the French and the Russian unlike in Warsaw, Vienna, Prague, there is about hundred thousand Jews in Budapest, but they are very assimilated.
 The rate of intermarriage is just like about in America, 50 percent.
 So, yes, it's a large community.

-NEMES: At the same time, I think it's a very low-key presence in Hungary.
-The Jews have a very low-key presence, I think, and also because of pressure - of pressure from society to remain low-key and low-profile.
+NEMES: At the same time, I think it's a very low-key presence, I think.
+And also because of pressure - of pressure from society to remain low-key and low-profile.

-NEMES: Yeah, I think it was very frightening.
-But at the same time, I preferred to be - to, you know - to know than to be spared and not - and protected because I think I wouldn't have been prepared for this world without knowing because also this, you know - and this world is very much affected by what happened during the Second World War.
+NEMES: Yeah, I think it was very, very frightening.
+But at the same time, I preferred to to know than to be spared and not - and protected because I think I wouldn't have been prepared for this world without knowing because also this - you know, this world is very much affected by what happened during the Second World War.
 And this world has still not - has not come to terms and Europe has not come to terms and Hungary hasn't come to terms.
-So I think it's - it was a painful, you know, process but at the same time, necessary.
+So I think it's - it was a painful process, but at the same time necessary.

-ROHRIG: Well, I can say that that made the religion very attractive to me because I just hate and hated always any sort of totalitarian system.
+ROHRIG: Well, I can say that that made religion very attractive to me because I just hate and hated always any sort of totalitarian system.
 And so when I was persecuted by the comrades, that was just very attractive to me.
-And so I - and later on of course, I learned, sadly, that a large section of the religious establishment during the (unintelligible) were informers.
+And later on, of course, I learned, sadly, that a large section of the religious establishment during the Communists were informers.
 And they collaborated with the system.
 And so it wasn't enough to be a priest to be, like, necessarily in the opposition of the regime.
-But, yeah, I remember that.
-And kind of by inclination, I'm somewhat a purist, and that's why this whole charge of collaboration for the Sonderkommando members, that was - I felt it in a very personal way because in high school, you know, growing up in a one-party system, you know, you had to make choices.
+But I remember that.
+And kind of by inclination, I'm somewhat a purist, and that's why this whole charge of collaboration for the Sonderkommando members, I felt it in a very personal way because in high school, you know, growing up in a one-party system, you know, you had to make choices.
 And every choice that you made in this regard had really important consequences in terms of being accepted in university.
 Part of the reason why I ended up in Poland for university is because I wasn't willing to become a member of the Youth Communist Party, which was basically practically obligatory.
-I mean, my whole high school class one day joined the party and I - so in other words, yes, I think it is a very, you know, curious turn of events that the Jews basically ended up from one totalitarian system, Nazi Germany or the Nazis occupying Hungary, and basically were thrown into the other.
+I mean, my whole high school class one day joined the party and I - in other words, yes, I think it is a very, you know, curious turn of events that the Jews basically ended up from one totalitarian system, Nazi Germany or the Nazis occupying Hungary, and basically were thrown into the other.

 ROHRIG: Big time - that's why I didn't - I don't think - I was pretty close on the track to become a rabbi, and that's why I decided not to because I felt...